brianarn/randomthink.net/source/_posts/2012-10-14-callbacks-and-promises.md

 });
 ```

 Writing code that accepts callbacks and uses them is really simple.
 That being
 said, callbacks can lead to tightly coupled code.
-Occasionally, that's fine;
-when performing event handling, it makes sense that I am coupling an event to an
-action.
-For most asynchronous code, though, it means that I have to know up
+It means that I have to know
-front how I want to process my information at the point of retrieving it.
-It
+how I want to process my information at the point of retrieving it.
+It makes it
-makes it more difficult to write reusable abstractions of the process used to
+more difficult to write reusable abstractions of the process used to request
-request data.
+data.

 Fortunately, there is another approach available to us.
 Modern JavaScript
 libraries and toolkits offer us implementations of a concept known as promises.